TristanWebber/garage_monitor/esp_bare_c/README.md

 This version of the project has some philosophical similarity with the `no-std` Rust version of the project, in that our user code starts as early in the ESP32 boot process as possible, and does not rely on an operating system to orchestrate tasks.
 As a result, the project will be entirely impractical, and will serve no purpose aside from the satisfaction of curiosity and a bit of education.

 The topics that will be covered will be:
-- The ESP32 boot process
+- The ESP32-C3 boot process
 - Building and linking from scratch
-- Controlling the ESP32C3 and its peripherals by reading and writing from registers
+- Controlling the ESP32-C3 and its peripherals by reading and writing from registers
 - Hardware interrupts from scratch

 ## Quickstart

-This series of projects is presented as an demonstration and discussion piece, however if you simply want to take some or all of the repository and use it for your own projects without suffering through the narrative you can:
+This series of projects is presented as a demonstration and discussion piece, however if you simply want to take some or all of the repository and use it for your own projects without suffering through the narrative you can:

 0. [Acquire and assemble](https://github.com/TristanWebber/garage_monitor/blob/main/README.md#hardware) the appropriate hardware
 1. Ensure you have the [ESP-IDF and toolchain](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html) installed